Equine Code of Practice Awareness and Education Project - Q and As

 What’s included in the Code?

-The Code is an up to date resource for equine owners that covers everything from duty of care, housing, feed, water, health management, transportation, to change of career and end of life.
+The Code is an up to date resource for equine owners that covers everything from duty of care (purchasing a horse), housing, feed, water, health management, transportation, to change of career and end of life.

 How can people learn more about the Code?